ChrisWoodgate/BraWl/paper/paper.md

 EPIs for the Bragg-Williams Hamiltonian can be obtained using a variety of methods, generally those based on density functional theory.
-Similarly to the CE method, it is naturally possible to fit EPIs for a given alloy composition to a set of DFT total energy evaluations on alloy supercells with success [@liumachinenodate; @zhangrobust2020; @liumonte2021].
+Similarly to the CE method, it is naturally possible to fit EPIs for a given alloy composition to a set of DFT total energy evaluations on alloy supercells with success [@liumachine2019; @zhangrobust2020; @liumonte2021].
 However, most frequently, such EPIs are obtained using the Korringa--Kohn--Rostoker (KKR) formulation of density functional theory [@korringacalculation1947; @kohnsolution1954; @ebertcalculating2011], where the coherent potential approximation (CPA) can be used to describe the average electronic structure and consequent internal energy of the disordered alloy [@sovencoherentpotential1967; @gyorffycoherentpotential1972; @stockscomplete1978].
 There are then a variety of suitable techniques available for assessing the energetic cost of applied, inhomogeneous chemical perturbations to the CPA reference medium which naturally lead to extraction of EPIs.
 Such techniques include both the generalised perturbation method (GPM) [@ducastellegeneralized1976; @rubanatomic2004], as well as techniques using the language of concentration waves to describe the atomic-scale chemical fluctuations [@khachaturyanordering1978; @gyorffyconcentration1983].